Jayden Quaintance: Recruiting

-College
+College career

-Quaintance played one season with Arizona State, playing 24 games and averaging 9.4 points and 7.9 rebounds per game.
+Quaintance played one season with Arizona State, averaging 9.4 points and 7.9 rebounds per game over 24 games.
 In February 2025, he injured his knee and missed the remainder of the season.
 He had knee surgery on March 19.
 Following the season, he entered the transfer portal.
 He later announced he would transfer to Kentucky, where he had originally committed to play his freshman year.
+Following the healing of his injury, Quaintance made his Wildcats debut on December 20, 2025, where he posted 10 points, eight rebounds, and two blocks in 17 minutes of playtime against the St. John's Red Storm.
+Following his debut, Quaintance would go on to play four games in a row until he was sidelined on January 7, 2026, following further issues and swelling in his leg.
+On February 17, 2026, Quaintance suffered a torn meniscus and was sidelined indefinitely, and was not permitted to participate in any activities.
+On April 14, 2026, Quaintance declared for the 2026 NBA Draft.
+Following his season at Kentucky, Quaintance only appeared in four total games.

+Professional career

+On June 23, 2026, Quaintance was selected with the 20th overall pick by the San Antonio Spurs in the 2026 NBA draft.
+On July 6, 2026, the San Antonio Spurs announced that they had signed Quaintance.
+On July 15, the Spurs announced that Quaintance had undergone successful surgery on his right meniscus.

 National team career

 Quaintance played for the United States national under-16 team at the 2023 FIBA Under-16 Americas Championship.
 He averaged 6.7 points and 6.5 rebounds in six games as the United States won the gold medal.

 Personal life

 Quaintance's father, Haminn Quaintance, played college basketball at Jacksonville and Kent State.
+In his free time, Quaintance enjoys playing chess and watching anime.
+His favorite anime is One Piece.